southchen/FE-Knowledge-Valut/JS/Higher Order Function.md

           k++;
         }

-        // 3.
-If len is 0 and initialValue is not present,
-        //    throw a TypeError exception.
         if (k >= len) {
           throw new TypeError( 'Reduce of empty array ' + 'with no initial value' );
         }
         value = o[k++];
       }

-      // 8.
-Repeat, while k < len
       while (k < len) {
-        // a.
-Let Pk be !
-ToString(k).
-        // b.
-Let kPresent be ?
-HasProperty(O, Pk).
-        // c.
-If kPresent is true, then
-        //    i.
-Let kValue be ?
-Get(O, Pk).
-        //    ii.
-Let accumulator be ?
-Call(
-        //          callbackfn, undefined,
-        //          « accumulator, kValue, k, O »).
         if (k in o) {
           value = callback(value, o[k], k, o);
         }

-        // d.
-Increase k by 1.
         k++;
       }

-      // 9.
-Return accumulator.
       return value;
     }
   });